The University of Queensland

 Program

-You will undertake more than 1,050 hours of supervised clinical placements in a range of settings that include hospitals, educational facilities, healthcare organizations and private practice as well as UQ’s physiotherapy clinics.
+You’ll also undertake supervised clinical practice in a range of clinical settings that include hospitals, educational facilities, healthcare organizations, aged and community care, private practice and UQ’s Physiotherapy Clinics.

 Admission Requirements